ensdomains/ens-app-v3/README.md

 # ENS App V3

-The all new, all cool version of the ENS manager.
+The all new, all cool version of the ENS managers.

 ## EXTERNAL CONTRIBUTOR NOTICE